Marie-Lou Laprise

 Other work in progress:

 • Divestment without Decarbonization: Private Equity and the Organizational Ecology of Dirty Work (co-authored with Adam Goldstein).
-We hypothesize that intensified pressures to adopt more sustainable business practices are prompting publicly-traded firms to shed environmental liabilities by divesting carbon-emitting assets.
-However, rather than reducing net emissions, carbon-intensive plants are relocating to more opaque privately-owned and private equity firms, which face fewer pressures to decarbonize.
+We hypothesize that intensified pressures to adopt more sustainable business practices have prompted publicly-traded firms to shed environmental liabilities by divesting carbon-emitting assets.
+However, rather than reducing net emissions, carbon-intensive plants are relocating to more opaque privately-owned and private equity firms, which face lesser pressures to decarbonize.
 The result is a dynamic of divestment without decarbonization.
-We test this by constructing a unique linked dataset covering the period from 2010-2021 for the universe of more than 8000 facilities that reported emissions data to the EPA’s Greenhouse Gas Reporting Program, with time-varying data on the ownership of each facility’s parent firm.
-We presented this project at SASE 2023 in Rio.
+We test this by constructing a unique linked dataset covering the period from 2010-2021 for the universe of more than 8000 facilities that reported emissions data to the EPA’s Greenhouse Gas Reporting Program, with novel time-varying data on the ownership of each facility’s parent firm.
+We presented this project at SASE 2023 in Rio de Janeiro.